wwoods/job_stream/README.md

   much RAM is required FOR THE WHOLE DURATION of the job.
 E.g., it will double count memory.
 Eventually, tracking avg time to completion + std dev, can fade out memory bias on running jobs.
 But initially, naive is OK.

+  Also, needs to be nice to other people's experiments.
+That is, collaborate across job_stream instances (since I've got most of the lab using job_stream).
+  Goals:
+    - Maximize resources available to all job_streams (use all cores amongst job_streams, and all memory).
+    - Distribute those resources evenly, but also greedily.
+That is, not all job_streams will use 100% of what is available.
+Ones that need more should expand into the gap.

+  So...
+  Distributed arbitration?
+Requests and
+      yields?
+E.g., each job_stream status file has two fields: allocated cores & ram, and desired.
+Allocated is moved towards desired based on capacity (cores, mb) minus sum of allocated.
+Allocated is moved down when desired is lower.
+Balanced across user, then jobs.

+      Traverse parent pid chain to count all memory usage.
+Allocated memory should probably be a virtual figure - that is, the allocated memory is IN ADDITION to actual allocations.
+Although, that has a 50% error margin.
+Other way to do it would be to have allocated memory be a minimum of sorts... memory = max(baseline + allocation, actual)

+      We now have hard limits and soft limits.
+Make sure we have a concept of running vs desired running, too.

 * to: Should be a name or YAML reference, emit() or recur() should accept an argument of const YAML::Node& so that we can use e.g. stepTo: *priorRef as a normal config.
 DO NOT overwrite to!
 Allow it to be specified in pipes, e.g.